“Safety is a proxy for performance.”

 Primary goals include:

-• For the period of 2017 to 2021 Hunt decreased injury rates by approximately two thirds through the alignment of HSE planning
+- From 2017 to 2023, Hunt decreased injury rates by approximately 50% with a focus on HSE planning

-• Development and implementation of a behavior-based safety program that includes daily Near Miss and unsafe condition reporting, reinforced by positive recognition and continuous follow-up
+- Development and implementation of a behavior-based safety program includes daily Near Miss reporting and Unsafe Conditions reporting.
+Both are reinforced through positive recognition and continuous follow-up.

 Total Recordable Incident Rate (TRIR) – work-related injury or illness that results in medical treatment, days away from work, restricted work, or position transfer